Frequently asked questions at www.jyotish-yagya.com

 Q. What if I know what yagya I want?

 A. We still need your birth information to make the chart.
 The pandit who chants your yagya will use the chart to connect with you.
+In the Puja that begins the yagya each day the Pandit mentions your name, rising sign, nakshatra, and the current gochar(current transiting planetary positions).

 Q. I sent you all this money and I've not seen any results.
 What gives?